Uptown Funk: Background

 After producing three songs for Bruno Mars's second studio album Unorthodox Jukebox (2012), Mark Ronson said in June 2014, that he and Mars planned on working together again.
 Ronson ended up working on "Uptown Funk" for seven months, recording it in various locations, in a number of grueling, stressful sessions.
 Its earliest version was a jam that Mars and his band played on tour.

 When Ronson joined Jeff Bhasker and Mars for a jam session at the latter's studio, he wanted to finish leftover demos from Unorthodox Jukebox, however, Mars wanted to do something different.
 He started playing on a drum kit in the studio, while Bhasker and Ronson played keyboard and guitar, respectively.
 They decided to work on the tour jam and thought it would be "cool" to fit in the Trinidad James song, "All Gold Everything", played during the tour's soundcheck.
 At this point, they found the opening line: "This hit, that ice cold/Michelle Pfeiffer, that white gold", which led them to believe they had an "exciting idea".
 However, both Ronson and Mars had busy schedules and could not complete the single.
 They spent the next several months working on it, fighting over which sections would fit better.
 Mars was not a fan of early versions of the song.

 The trio recorded the song in Los Angeles, London, Memphis, New York, Toronto, and Vancouver.
 The horn parts were recorded at Daptone Records in Brooklyn with the horn sections of The Dap-Kings, Antibalas and The Hooligans playing the final version of the track.
 The drum section was first recorded at a studio owned by Mars in Los Angeles, and later rearranged in Memphis.
 The track took over 100 takes before it was finished at Ronson's studio in London.
 There were a number of drastic changes made to the track.
 One iteration featured a hard rock breakdown in the middle and a chorus in which Mars shouted, "Burn this motherfucker down!"
 At one point, the song was nearly scrapped entirely.
 They spent months working on a chorus, only to decide not to use it.
-Ronson affirmed the compositions of American band Kool & the Gang influenced them to only use a "horn line" as the chorus.
+Ronson said the compositions of American band Kool & the Gang influenced them to only use a "horn line" as the chorus.
 After a show on the Moonshine Jungle Tour (2013–14), American songwriter Philip Lawrence suggested using an opening bassline; however, as he did not play bass himself, Canadian recording engineer Charles Moniz asked him to sing it.
 The "doh" vocal bassline ended up on the album.
-Some of the most progressive parts of the track were done in improvised studios set up by Moniz.
+Some parts of the track were done in improvised studios set up by Moniz.